withastro/starlight/.changeset/chilled-bees-pump.md

 To update, refactor any component overrides you have:

 - Remove imports of `@astrojs/starlight/props`, which are no longer required.
-- Update code that access `Astro.props` to use `Astro.locals.starlightRoute` instead.
+- Update code that accesses `Astro.props` to use `Astro.locals.starlightRoute` instead.
 - Remove any spreading of `{...Astro.props}` into child components, which is no longer required.

 In the following example, a custom override for Starlight’s `LastUpdated` component is updated for the new style: